davidbassard/GrandDebatNational2019/README.md

 # GrandDebatNational2019

+## Background

-Project carried out to obtain the professional certificate of Data Analyst
+Project carried out to obtain the professional certificate of Data Analyst.

 ---

-The project aims to develop a Python application for the analysis of quantitative data from the Great National Debate held in France in 2019.
+This project aimed to develop a Python application for the analysis of quantitative data from the Great National Debate which took place in France in 2019. <br>

----
+Open data from the Great National Debate are available by following this [link](https://granddebat.fr/pages/donnees-ouvertes).<br><br>

+**4 topics of contribution:**
+* The ecological transition
+* Taxation and public spending
+* Democracy and citizenship
+* The organization of the State and public services

+**2 categories of data by topic**
+* The dataset of proposals:
+  * Open questions proposed by the State
+  * Open-ended answers from the participants
+  * Several update dates available
+* The dataset of quick questions:
+  * Closed and multiple-choice questions proposed by the State
+  * Predetermined answers

+This project was completed in 20 days, so I chose to deal only with the dataset of quick questions on the theme of ecological transition.<br>

+## Folder structure

+* `.private/`: should contain the JSON file with the login credentials to the MySQL database (more information [here](https://github.com/davidbassard/GrandDebatNational2019/tree/master/.private))
+* `app/`: this is a package that contains the Flask web application (back and front-end).
+Instructions to launch the web application are given [here](https://github.com/davidbassard/GrandDebatNational2019/blob/master/app/readme.txt)
+* `data/`: will contain the raw data in csv format after executing the python code in the `data_dowloading.py` file (more information [here](https://github.com/davidbassard/GrandDebatNational2019/blob/master/data/readme.txt))
+* `database`: this is a package that contains all python files needed to create and structure the MySQL database.
+To create and structure the MySQL database, execute the python code in the `database_builder.py` file
+* `download`: this is a package that contains all python files needed to scrap and download the open data.

+## Additional folders

+* `.mysql_dumps`: contains the database model and the enhanced entity-relationship diagram (`gdn_db_model.mwb`), all the queries needed to recreate the database (`gdn_db_build.sql`) and all the queries used in back-end of the dasboard (`gdn_db_queries.sql`).
+This files were created from MySQL Workbench 8.0.
+* `pictures\`: contains the `user_case_diagram.png` and the `dashboard.gif`

 For the moment the application downloads the data, builds a MySQL database and presents some results of the ecological transition questionnaire.
 The results are displayed using the web Flask microframework.